tom-draper/api-analytics/server/self-hosting/README.md

 curl -k -X GET https://localhost/api/generate
 ```

-Confirm the Nginx service is working internally by running the `tests/test-nginx.sh` and  `tests/test-nginx.sl` bash scripts.
+For a more comprehensive test, confirm the Nginx service is working internally by running the `tests/test-nginx.sh` and  `tests/test-nginx-ssl.sh` bash scripts.

 ```bash
 chmod +x tests/test-nginx.sh